myyim/myyim.github.io/index.md

 _"You're nothing but a pack of neurons." - Francis Crick_

 Do we have free will?
 Curious about human intelligence, cognition and how the brains work, I have been studying biological neural networks to gain insight into brain functions.
 I develop mathematical and computational models to address biological problems and establish theories through data analysis.
-Additionally I am fascinated by the powers of artificial neural networks, especially in the fields of natural language processing and computer vision.
+Additionally I am fascinated by the powers of artificial neural networks, especially in natural language processing and computer vision applications.
 I have been working on machine learning projects.
 I am keen on developing innovative and interdisciplinary approaches to problem-solving.

 Here I would like to share with you some of the projects I have been working on.
 Give me a shout: [manyi.yim@gmail.com](manyi.yim@gmail.com).